Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Businesses can send several types of SMS messages, each with its own purpose and requirements:

 • Person-to-person (P2P): Direct human-to-human texting with a balanced ratio of sent and received messages.
-For best practices, P2P traffic shouldn’t exceed one message per second.
+For best practices, P2P traffic generally shouldn’t exceed one message per second.

 • Application-to-person (A2P): Messages sent from an app to individuals, often for marketing or notifications.
 A2P supports high volumes and usually requires short codes, toll-free numbers or 10DLC registration (see below).